-During the 2012-2013 school year, Dell Children’s Medical Center entered into its 17th year of providing school nurses and health assistants at Austin ISD schools.
-This innovative model uses a registered nurse and school health assistant who work together to provide health related services to 87,000 students attending 124 schools.
+During the 2013-2014 school year, Dell Children’s Medical Center entered into its 18th year of providing school nurses and health assistants at Austin ISD schools.
+This innovative model uses a registered nurse and school health assistant who work together to provide health related services to over 85,000 students attending 124 schools.
 School nurses and health assistants have immediate access and support from centrally based nurse managers, a nurse director, a physician medical director, and if needed, additional resources of a tertiary care pediatric medical center and the many clinical specialists who are affiliated with Dell Children’s Medical Center.

-- Partnered with Austin ISD and Lone Star Circle of Care to increase the number of Campus Based Counseling Referral Centers (CBCRC) at schools.
-This project is part of the 1115 Medicaid Delivery System Reform effort and aims to deliver school based behavioral health services including psychotherapy, psychiatric assessment, and other individual and group classroom based behavioral skills training and mental health awareness education sessions to children and adolescents in the school setting.
-As of Jan 2014, CBCRCs were located at Akins, Austin, Bedichek, Burnet, Crockett, Dobie, Reagan, and Travis.
+- As a result of 1115 Medicaid Delivery System Reform (DSRIP) projects, Seton continues its partnership with AISD to provide 7 Campus Based Counseling Referral Centers (CBCRCs) at Akins, Austin, Bedichek, Burnet, Crockett, Dobie, Reagan, and Travis.
+The CBCRCs deliver school based behavioral health services including psychotherapy, psychiatric assessment, and other individual and group classroom based behavioral skills training and mental health awareness education sessions to children and adolescents in the school setting.

-- Facilitated continuum of care for AISD students hospitalized at Seton Shoal Creek by obtaining discharge information to ensure students have safe return to school as well as establish safety plan for school setting.
+- Continue collaboration with Seton Shoal Creek and Seton Mind Institute to facilitate the continuum of care for AISD students hospitalized at Seton Shoal Creek by obtaining discharge information to ensure students have safe return to school as well as establish safety plan for school setting.

 - Provided the following educational offerings to School Nurses and Health Assistants: